Welcome to my web site. Here is a catalog of interesting and useful

 I couldn't possibly recommend a tour company more highly.
 The trip was extremely well organized, our guides were terrific in every way, and we did an awful lot of traveling without feeling rushed.

 In August, 2000, we visited Japan.
-We visited my brother Joe, who teaches English in Fukuoka.
+We visited my brother Joe, who taught English in Fukuoka at the time.
 Next, we visited Kyoto with Joe and his girlfriend (and now wife) Akiko, then traveled by ourselves to Tokyo.

 |Europe Through the Back Door, 2002